Updated: May 7, 2021

-As COVID-19 infections rise, the winter of 2020 will test our resilience and resolve.
+As COVID-19 infections rise, the spring of 2021 will test our resilience and resolve even more.

 Each of us has different strategies for coping with the complex emotions triggered by this pandemic such as grief, anger or fear.
 In difficult times, it can help to remember this is not the first long-lasting, life-altering crisis human beings have confronted.